Lindwyrm993/Lindwyrm993/README.md

 ### Hi there, I'm Zoel 👋

-I'm a Systems Engineering student focused on building robust, efficient, and human-centered technology.
-I aim to design solutions that scale responsibly and create measurable positive outcomes for people and organizations.
+I'm a Systems Engineering student architecting robust and efficient technology with a human-centered approach.
+I see technology as a bridge between logic and empathy, where the best systems serve both efficiency and humanity.
+My mission is to operate as an **agent of change**, leveraging complex systems to create measurable, positive outcomes.

 ---

 ### About Me

-Currently in my third semester at Tecnológico Superior de Jalisco, I'm developing a strong foundation in software engineering and IT infrastructure.
+Currently in my third semester at Tecnológico Superior de Jalisco, I'm building a deep technical foundation in software engineering and IT infrastructure.
 I approach every challenge with a dual mindset:

 * **The Engineer:** Deconstructs complex problems, designs logical systems, and builds resilient solutions from first principles.
-* **The Humanist:** Keeps the end-user and the broader impact in mind, ensuring that solutions are not only functional but also responsible and empathetic.
+* **The Humanist:** Focuses on the end-user and the broader societal impact of technology, ensuring solutions are not only functional but also responsible and empathetic.

-My main areas of interest are **Artificial Intelligence and Data Science**, as I believe these fields hold the greatest potential for addressing real-world challenges in the coming decade.
+My primary domains of interest are **Artificial Intelligence and Data Science**, as I believe these fields hold the greatest potential for addressing real-world challenges in the coming decade.

 ---

 ### 💡 Core Philosophy

-* **Systems Over Goals:** I focus on sustainable systems for growth and productivity, trusting that good systems inevitably achieve great goals.
+* **Systems Over Goals:** I focus on building sustainable systems for growth and productivity, trusting that good systems inevitably achieve great goals.
-* **Learning in Public:** I document my learning journey as a "Digital Garden," turning personal knowledge into shared resources.
+* **Sharing the Journey:** I openly document my learning process, turning personal notes, experiments, and insights into resources that others can learn from.
 * **Resilience Through Refactoring:** I treat setbacks as data points—opportunities to debug, extract lessons, and refactor for stronger outcomes.

 ---